DavidKiesel/python-csv2xlsx/README.md

 based on the `freeze_panes` object in the SETTINGS_FILE `workbook_settings`
 dictionary.
 Both row-column notation (`(row, col[, top_row, left_col])`) and `A1` style notation (`'A2'`) are supported.

+files:

+This application uses Python package `platformdirs` to determine under which directory configuration files are stored.
+Method `PlatformDirs` is called with arguments `appname='csv2xlsx'` and `appauthor='dhk'`.
+You can see the location of configuration files by executing the command `csv2xlsx -v`.

+default.settings.json
+    If no settings file argument is provided for a transformation and this configuration file exists and is readable, then the application will attempt to read default workbook settings from it.
 ```

 # Recommended Installation